-Our current program offerings extend from this development base, and include sections on intergroup dialogue that focus on race and ethnicity; gender; sexual orientation; women’s experiences, social identities, and intersections.
-The program’s newest offerings include an interfaith dialogue and dialogue on sexuality and gender.
-The program now also offers an advanced dialogue course, with one section focused on issues of social class across levels and contexts of education and another section focused on faith, conflict, and community.
+Our program offerings extend from this development base and have included sections on intergroup dialogue that focus on race and ethnicity; gender; sexual orientation; women’s experiences, social identities, and intersections.
+The program’s newest offerings include an interfaith dialogue; dialogue on sexuality and gender; and dialogue on socioeconomic inequality and education.
+The program has also offered an advanced dialogue course focused on community organizing as collaborative leadership.

 For more information about the team developing, co-facilitating, and supporting academic courses including faculty, staff, and associated colleagues from across the university, visit Our Team (including Team Member Bios) and see our list of university partners.

 If you’re interested in additional program activities, including the high school institute, or more opportunities to be engaged in dialogue-related initiatives on campus and in local community, visit the engagement page.

 For more information about the program, contact Robin Higgins, our program coordinator (firstname.lastname@example.org).

 113 Euclid, Room 104

 Syracuse, NY 13244